Palace of Ajuda: Republic

-Modern facade of the western wing, completed in 2021.
+Modern façade of the western wing, completed in 2021.

 With the 5 October 1910 Revolution all work on the palace ceased and was closed, beginning a new phase of neglect that would later result in the flooding of the library by rainwater in 1925.

 In 1934, Duarte Pacheco commissioned Raul Lino to develop a plan to complete the building, which was deferred owing to the costs associated with the project.
 But the Republican government did inventory many of the furniture and artwork, and along with many of artefacts from other palaces, stored them in the Ajuda Palace.
 In 1938 the palace was opened as a museum, and in 1954 the Casa Forte (Vault) was opened in order to exhibit the Portuguese Crown Jewels and silverware of the Royal Household.

 Another attempt to renovate the palace was proposed in 1944, in a new project by Raul Lino, but never materialized, and in 1956, Arantes e Oliveira commissioned Raul Lino, once again to elaborate a new project.
 The Serviços dos Monumentos Nacionais (National Monument Services) branch examined the building to determine its condition (in 1956), which also predicted a large investment to completely restore the palace.
 After a period of restricted access (between 1940 and 1968), when only people who had an authorization card from the Direcção Geral da Fazenda Pública (General Directorate of the Treasury), the palace was opened to the public on 20 August 1968.

-The Portuguese Crown Jewels are on display at the Royal Treasure Museum.

 A new green-space was created to enhance the front (eastern) façade of the building in 1961, but in 1974 a fire destroyed a significant part of the north wing.
 Between 23 and 24 September the fire consumed King Luís' painting gallery and part of the north wing, which included 500 paintings, including a self-portrait by Rembrandt.
 It was partially transformed into a museum in 1968, and served as the headquarters of the Ministry of Culture (Ministério da Cultura), IPPAR and IPM.

 In 1989, the president of the IPPC, invited civil engineer Garcia Lamas and architect Gonçalo Byrne to elaborate a project to finish the palace.
 The designers created two maquettes and various plans, which envisioned the completion of the uncompleted wings and the extension of the gardens to the Jardim das Damas (Lady's Garden).
 The plan would also include the construction of two residential zones nearby that would cover 75% of the work.

 On 26 May 1992 the palace was assigned to the Portuguese Institute of Architectural Heritage, under Decree-Law 120/92.
 The palace's bibliothèque is the namesake for the Cancioneiro da Ajuda.